mja65/Emu68-Imager/docs/InstructionsEmu68ImagerV2.md

 # Instructions - Emu68 Imager Version 2.x

+Double click on the **Emu68Imager.cmd** file to run the Imager.

 When you first start the tool you will be presented with a window to select simple or advanced mode with a description for each mode.
 Select the mode you wish to use.

 ![Emu68 Imager Screenshot](images/Version2/StartupScreen.png)

 ## Simple Mode

-This will provide basic functionality only in order to create an image with as little customisation as possible.
+This will provide basic functionality in order to create an image with as little customisation as possible.

 ## Advanced Mode